kanaria69/Mainecoco/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.